Lugan2004/Profile-Readme/README.md

-Hello, I'm [Lugan visagie]! 👋
+Hello, I'm Lugan visagie! 👋
-I'm a passionate [Programming] based in [Cape town, South Africa], with a keen interest in [Game Development].
+I'm a passionate Programming based in Cape town, South Africa, with a keen interest in Game Development.
 Welcome to my GitHub profile!

 About Me 🌟
-🔭 I'm currently working on [Codespace Project].
+🔭 I'm currently working on Codespace Project.
-🌱 I'm currently learning [JavaScript].
+🌱 I'm currently learning JavaScript.
-💬 Ask me about [Tailwind CSS and HTML5].
+💬 Ask me about Tailwind CSS and HTML5.
-📫 How to reach me: [Visagielugan42@gamil.com].
+📫 How to reach me: Visagielugan42@gamil.com.

 Skills and Technologies 💻
-Languages: [HTML5,CSS3and JavaScript].
+Languages: HTML5,CSS3and JavaScript.
-Frameworks: [Tailwind CSS].
+Frameworks: Tailwind CSS.
-Tools: [VS CODE,Github and Figma].
+Tools: VS CODE,Github and Figma.
-Other: [Firebase].
+Other: Firebase.
 Projects 🚀
 Here are some of my notable projects: